 For example, red is generally viewed as a high-energy colour, while blue implies calmness and peace.
 To illustrate this point, consider the colours you might use on a website selling children's toys versus a site for a law firm.
 Chances are, you'll go with bright, vibrant colours for the former, and muted tones of blue and grey for the latter.

 But how do you know which colours work well together?
 Luckily, you don't have to be a master at colour theory to put together a workable colour palette.
-To help you with the important task of colour selection, here are some of the best free colour tools on the web (plus one special bonus at the end for Mac users).
+To help you with the important task of colour selection, here are some of the best free colour web design tools (plus one special bonus at the end for Mac users).